utilitywarehouse/argocd-voodoobox-plugin/README.md

 To fetch remote base from private repository, admin can add global ssh key which will be used for ALL applications.

-user can also provide own ssh keys for an applications via secret with name `argocd-voodoobox-git-ssh`, that contains one or more SSH keys that provide access to the private repositories that contain these bases.
+User can also provide own ssh keys for an applications via secret with name `argocd-voodoobox-git-ssh`, that contains one or more SSH keys that provide access to the private repositories that contain these bases.
 To use an SSH key for Kustomize bases, the bases URL should be defined with the ssh:// scheme in kustomization.yaml and have a `# argocd-voodoobox-plugin: <key_file_name>` comment above it. if only 1 ssh key is used for ALL private repos then there is no need to specify this comment.